Ashishkasaudhan/Ec2-Disk-cleanup/README.md

 # AWS Lambda Function to Run SSM Document on Tagged Instances

-This repository contains an AWS Lambda function that triggers an SSM document on EC2 instances based on key-value tags.
+This repository contains an AWS Lambda function that triggers an SSM document (including document yaml) on EC2 instances based on key-value tags.

 ## Script Explanation